freerange/site/soups/weeknotes/week-278-links.snip.markdown

 ### [Peer Review as a Service: It's not about the journal](http://theoj.org/)

-In this article the [Zooniverse](https://www.zooniverse.org/) gang write about an open online academic journal they'v started to build on top of the [arXiv](http://arxiv.org/).
+In this article the [Zooniverse](https://www.zooniverse.org/) gang write about an open online academic journal they started to build on top of the [arXiv](http://arxiv.org/).
 It's a shame that they haven't finished it, but I applaud them for open-sourcing their work so far. {by james-mead}

 :render_as: Blog